access-ci-org/Operations_STEP_2024/Day3-May15/git/0-orientation.md

 <https://exosphere.app/docs/contributor-skills/#on-git-skills>

 <!--
+There is real computer science behind Git's data model!

 This workshop is the briefest introduction.
 You will leave knowing barely enough to be dangerous.
-You will git stuck, this is normal!
+You will git stuck, this is normal.
 -->

 ---